getify/You-Dont-Know-JS/up & going/ch1.md

 While not technically an operator, you'll need the keyword `var` in every program, as it's the primary way you *declare* (aka *create*) *var*iables (see "Variables").

-You need to *declare* the variable by name before you can use it.
+You should always *declare* the variable by name before you use it.
 But you only need to *declare* a variable once for each *scope* (see "Scope"); it can be used as many times after that as needed.
 For example:

 ```js
 var a = 20;